FahadAbdulQayyum/ec0/README.md

   - **Sign Up Page** (`/signup`): A form for new users to create an account.
 Users access this page by clicking "Join Us."
   - **Sign In Page** (`/signin`): A form for existing users to log in to their account.
 Users access this page by clicking "Login."

+## You Can Find This Live on Vercel
+- [Nike Ecommerce Hackathon](https://ec0.vercel.app) - Nike Ecommerce Hackathon Link.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: